 A prospective candidate must deliver to the Returning Officer a valid nomination paper.
 This form is obtained from the Officer.
 The candidate's surname, forenames, residence and description (if required) must be entered and his or her number and prefix letter from the current register of electors.
 The Returning Officer has a copy of this register, and the clerk of the local council normally has one.

 The nomination paper must also contain similar particulars of a proposer and a seconder.
 They must be electors for the area for which the candidate seeks election (i.e. the parish, community or town or the ward if it is divided into wards): they must sign it.

 The returning officer appointed by a principal authority (district, borough, county or unitary authority) is the person responsible for the conduct and arrangement for community, parish and town council elections.
 If you are considering becoming a candidate for election it could be wise to contact the Returning Officer to obtain any more detailed information.
-Also for more information about what life is like as councillor contact your local County Association of Local Councils or alternatively your local community, parish or town council.

 But the election is not for a few years

 If a seat becomes vacant mid-term (or if there are not enough candidates to fill all council seats at election time) the council will hold a by-election.
 In certain circumstances the council may then co-opt members to the council.